xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/datamodel.md

 </td><td>

-Constructs a new instance of the `DataModel` class
+Constructs a new DataModel instance with the specified configuration options.

 </td></tr>